BruceEckel/WinterTechForum-hugo/content/overview/index.md

 ***

+**Developer Retreat**: This year there will a multi-day post-conference Developer Retreat, held at [Evolve Coworking](https://www.evolvework.co/).
+Registration for the conference includes the developer retreat.
+There is no theme; you work on your projects of interest and we discuss them during breaks and meals.

+***

 - *I wanted to let you know how much I thoroughly enjoyed the week I spent in Crested Butte for the WTF conference.
 Thanks for helping to organize such a wonderful conference and bringing together such a great group of people.
 It was exciting to see how a group left unto themselves, can self organise and set out on a meaningful course.
 This spirit of the event really resonated with me and I'm looking forward to continuing this journey thoughout the year.* -- Will Mooney

 - *The WTF took me to places I never imagined I would go; intellectually, emotionally, career-wise, and geographically.
 The power of this tiny thing is immeasurable.* -- Andrew Harmel-Law, Tech Principal at ThoughtWorks